EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps/README.md

 ![example](docs/example.png)

 Neural network reconstruction with DIVAnd for Biddulphia.
 Panel (a) is the derived probability and (b) and (c) are occurrence data (absence is counted as 0 and presence counted as 1) averaged by unique stations for the training data and validation data respectively.

-Production
+### Production

-* The procedure described in the previous sections has been applied to the 200 Phytoplankton species provided by Deltares.
+The procedure described in the previous sections has been applied to the 200 Phytoplankton species provided by Deltares.
 For each species, we have generated:
 * NetCDF files containing the gridded fields
 * A JSON file with the analysis parameters and the validation score (negative log-likelihood)

-Preview figures in PNG format for the 5 time instances
+Preview figures in PNG format for the 5 time instances.

 ### Code